Density of group languages in shift spaces: Introduction

-Behind this last result is a description of the minimal closed invariant subsets of $G\rtimes X$ in terms of cobounding maps (\cref{p:minimal-cobounding}).
-Among other things, this description entails that $\nu\times\mu$ can be ergodic only when $G\rtimes X$ itself is minimal (\cref{cor:minerg}).
-The case when $\nu\times\mu$ is ergodic thus lies within the scope of \cref{t:second-main}.
-When this happens, \eqref{eq:density} simplifies and we recover \cref{t:first-main}.
+Behind this last result is a bijection between the minimal closed invariant subsets of $G\skewprod_{\varphi} X$ and the cobounding maps which are minimal under the aforementioned partial order (Proposition~\ref{p:minimal-cobounding}).
+This entails, among other things, that whenever $X$ is minimal, $\nu\times\mu$ can be ergodic only when $G\skewprod _{\varphi} X$ itself is minimal (Corollary~\ref{cor:minerg}).
+The formula in Theorem~\ref{t:third-main} is derived from Theorem~\ref{t:first-main}, where the role of the ergodic measure $\bar\mu$ is played by an appropriate rescaling of the measure $\nu\times\mu$, with $\nu$ being the uniform probability measure on $G$.
+This rescaling explains the factor $1/|H|$ in the formula.

-These results motivated our study of the structure of the skew product, which includes a characterization of minimality in terms of \emph{return words} (\cref{t:minimalskew}).
-We first give a combinatorial proof of this characterization using the theory of \emph{bifix codes}, inspired by ideas from earlier works~\cite{BerstelDeFelicePerrinReutenauerRindone2012,BertheDeFeliceDolceLeroyPerrinReutenauerRindone2015c}; later on, we show that it can also be recovered using cobounding maps (\cref{p:cobounding-return}).
+Theorem~\ref{t:third-main} motivates further study of the structure of the skew products between minimal shifts and finite groups, which includes a characterization of minimality of such skew products in terms of \emph{return words} (Theorem~\ref{t:minimalskew}).
+We first give a combinatorial proof of this characterization using the theory of bifix codes, inspired by ideas from earlier works~\cite{BerstelDeFelicePerrinReutenauerRindone2012,BertheDeFeliceDolceLeroyPerrinReutenauerRindone2015c}.
+Later on, we show that the same conclusion can be reached using cobounding maps (Proposition~\ref{p:cobounding-return}).

-Having in mind \cref{t:second-main}, we also study sufficient conditions for ergodicity of $\nu\times\mu$ on minimal closed invariant subsets of $G\rtimes X$.
-A first condition is given in \cref{c:mod1} combined with \cref{prop:minimal-ergodic}, and a second one, restricted to the case of shift spaces generated by \emph{primitive substitutions}, is given in \cref{p:invertible-ergodic}.
-We deduce as a corollary of the second condition that \emph{substitutive dendric shifts} (definitions are recalled in \cref{s:morphic}) have ergodic skew products with all finite groups.
+Having in mind Theorem~\ref{t:third-main}, we also provide sufficient conditions for ergodicity of $\nu\times\mu$ on minimal closed invariant subsets of $G\skewprod_{\varphi} X$.
+A first condition is given in Corollary~\ref{c:mod1} combined with Proposition~\ref{prop:minimal-ergodic}, and a second one, restricted to the case of shift spaces generated by \emph{primitive substitutions}, is given in Proposition~\ref{p:invertible-ergodic}.
+We deduce as a corollary of the second condition that \emph{substitutive dendric shifts} (definitions are recalled in Section~\ref{s:morphic}) have ergodic skew products with all finite groups, and consequently the density of $L= \varphi^{-1}(K)$ is simply $|K|/|G|$, $K\subseteq G$ (see Corollary~\ref{c:equidistribution}).